ssokolow/rust-cli-boilerplate/README.md

 * `just install-cargo-deps` to install all distro-agnostic dependencies.
 * A basic `.travis.yml` for use with [Travis-CI](https://travis-ci.org/) and
   [Nightli.es](https://nightli.es/).
+* The `fmt` just command always calls the nightly version of rustfmt to ensure access to the excessive number of customization options which are gated away as unstable.

 ## Supplementary Files